FeatureBaseDB/PythonGPT/README.md

 # PythonGPT | Dynamic Programming with LLMs | 💻🐚📝
 PythonGPT implements a generative language model powered shell using Python.
-When run, the script is capable of writing Python to accomplish various tasks.
+When run, the script is capable of writing and running Python.

 PythonGPT will eventually integrate with [DoctorGPT](https://github.com/FeatureBaseDB/DoctorGPT) for access to relevant documents when needed.

 ## Disclaimer
 Before you do anything else, please review the [disclaimer](https://github.com/FeatureBaseDB/PythonGPT/blob/main/DISCLAIMER.md) and the [license](https://github.com/FeatureBaseDB/PythonGPT/blob/main/LICENSE).
-Use of this project without accepting the terms of the disclaimer is strictly prohibited.
+Use of this project without accepting the terms of the disclaimer is strictly prohibited and highly discouraged.

+Running this code locally is prohibited, if it is not run inside a Docker or equivalently containerized system.

 ## Example
 Here's an example of what PythonGPT can do: